|

 of the included discoverable partitions.
 It accepts an image

-policy via the kernel command line option systemd.image-policy=.
+policy via the kernel command line option systemd.image_policy=.

 Note that image policies do not dictate how the components will

-mount and use disk images — they only dictate which parts to
+mount and use disk images — they only dictate which parts to avoid

-avoid and which protection level and arrangement to require while
+and which protection level and arrangement to require while

 mounting/using them.
-For example, systemd-sysext(8) only cares
+For example, systemd-sysext(8) only cares for

-device, regardless if the policy would allow that or not.
+of whether the policy would allow that or not.

-analyze image policy strings, and determine what a specific
+analyze image policy strings, and determine what a specific policy

-policy string means for a specific partition.
+string means for a specific partition.

 The following image policy string dictates one read-only

-Verity-enabled /usr/ partition must exist, plus encrypted root
+Verity-enabled /usr/ partition must exist, plus encrypted root and

-and swap partitions.
+swap partitions.
 All other partitions are ignored:

 usr=verity+read-only-on:root=encrypted:swap=encrypted